jonathanhogg/flitter/docs/language.md

 ## Operators

 **Flitter** supports the usual range of operators, with a lean towards the syntax and semantics of Python.

+### Mathematical operators

-The binary mathematical operators are:
+The binary vector mathematical operators are:

 - *x* `+` *y* - addition
 - *x* `-` *y* - subtraction